The Explorers Way14-day itinerary

 Take a break from all the driving and enjoy a rejuvenating swim in the Mataranka Thermal Pool.
-Fed by spring water in the Daly and Georgina basins, it is surrounded by a palm forest and its waters are a constant 34 degrees Celsius.
+Fed by spring water in the Daly and Georgina basins, it is surrounded by a palm forest and its waters are a constant 34°C.

 Day 12: Mataranka to Katherine (106km)

-Katherine is the NT’s fourth largest town, and a perfect base to check out the nearby gorge country.
-Why not explore the vast Nitmiluk National Park’s thirteen gorges via a helicopter joy flight, canoe or join a guided cruise.
+Katherine is the NT’s fourth-largest town, and a perfect base to check out the nearby gorge country.
+Explore the vast Nitmiluk National Park’s thirteen gorges via a helicopter joy flight, canoe or join a guided cruise.
 About 40km north of Katherine is Leliyn Falls (Edith Falls) – a great place for a cooling swim.

 Day 13: Katherine to Litchfield (265km)

-Litchfield National Park’s close proximity to Darwin and unspoiled beauty makes this park a popular spot with day- trippers who come from the city for a dip in the Florence Falls plunge pool, Buley Rockhole, and Wangi Falls.
-Walking tracks, camping facilities and 2WD and 4WD accessible tracks means there is an adventure to suit everyone.
+Litchfield National Park’s close proximity to Darwin and unspoiled beauty makes this park a popular spot with day-trippers who come from the city.
+Take a dip in the Florence Falls plunge pool, Buley Rockhole, and Wangi Falls.
+Walking tracks, camping facilities and 2WD and 4WD accessible tracks means there’s an adventure to suit everyone.

 Day 14: Litchfield to Darwin (130km)

 Follow the Explorers Way for your first glimpse of the Timor Sea and into Darwin, Australia’s northernmost capital city.
-You will find yourself in a contemporary multicultural metropolis of open-air markets, festivals, Asian-influenced cuisine, and an outdoor lifestyle.
+You’ll find yourself in a contemporary multicultural metropolis of open-air markets, festivals, Asian-influenced cuisine, and an outdoor lifestyle.